w3c/market-data-odrl-profile/minutes/CG-minutes-22-07-13.md

 **Caspar**
 So it is simply baked into the licensing world.
 OK.

+## TOPIC: White Labeling

 **Ben WS**
-Moving on to white labelling: so the key definition I've used is that white labeling is a form of third-party distribution, where a provider, or, in this instance, a calculation agent or analytics provider, derives a product from an originators data and then allows it to be branded by an external party as if it were its own.
+Moving on to white labeling: so the key definition I've used is that white labeling is a form of third-party distribution, where a provider, or, in this instance, a calculation agent or analytics provider, derives a product from an originators data and then allows it to be branded by an external party as if it were its own.

 Does that capture the core idea of white labeling?